21helblingw/lab1/README.md

 ...C Leaving Critical
 P is waiting on critical section
 	P-> adding 2 to buffer
 ...
-P Leaving Critical from store mem
+P Leaving Critical
 C is waiting on critical section
 	C-> printing: 2
 ...C Leaving Critical
 P is waiting on critical section
 	P-> adding 3 to buffer
 ...
-P Leaving Critical from store mem
+P Leaving Critical
 C is waiting on critical section
 	C-> printing: 3
 ...C Leaving Critical
 P is waiting on critical section
 	P-> adding 4 to buffer
 ...
-P Leaving Critical from store mem exiting process p
+P Leaving Critical
+exiting process p
 C is waiting on critical section
 	C-> printing: 4